department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 : A Veteran fills out a decision review "form," not an "application."

 **Defense Department (DOD)**
-: For most cases, use Defense Department (not Department of Defense) on first reference.
-After the first reference, use DOD.
-Capitalize the O. Go to the [DOD brand guide] (https://www.defense.gov/Brand-Guide/) for more information.
+: For most cases, use Defense Department on the first instance.
+After the first instance, use DOD.
+Capitalize the O. Go to the [DOD brand guide](https://www.defense.gov/Brand-Guide/#use-of-name) for more information.
 And go to [Abbreviations and acronyms](https://design.va.gov/content-style-guide/abbreviations-and-acronyms) for guidance on using abbreviations on VA.gov.

 **demolish**
 : Use "knock down" or, when used as a noun in the context of a job of building demolition, "demolition (knocking down old buildings)."